varnishcache/varnish-cache/doc/sphinx/whats-new/upgrading-6.0.rst

 ``client.ip``, ``server.ip``, ``local.ip`` and ``remote.ip``
 ------------------------------------------------------------

-When referring to a connection that was in fact addressed as a UDS, the ``*.ip`` variables always have a value equivalent to the IPv4 address ``0.0.0.0:0`` -- the "any IPv4" address with port 0.
+These variables have the value ``0.0.0.0`` for a connection that was addressed as a UDS.

 Remember that if you are using the PROXY protocol, then ``client.ip`` and ``server.ip`` are set to the addresses sent in the PROXY header by